This topic describes how to configure remote access for vendors who require access to your organization's assets.

 Users need an iOS or Android device with an active phone number.

 v6.0, with biometric security feature and Google Services Framework.

 On devices that support both facial and fingerprint capabilities, make sure that the fingerprinting option is enabled.

-To this end, in Privilege Cloud select the Safe which handles the relevant accounts, and add the group to which the vendor belongs as a member to that Safe.
-Groups are added to Safes so that users that are member s of these groups receive access to the Safe's related targets for an allotted time frame.
-When the access window expires, the users belonging to the assigned group are deprovisioned.
+The vendors linked to this role automatically receive access to the Safe's related targets for an allotted time frame.
+When the access window expires, the vendors belonging to the assigned group are deprovisioned.